Principal Coordinate Analysis

 Principal Coordinate Analysis (PCoA) is used to visualize proximity matrices.
 Available in Excel using the XLSTAT add-on statistical software.

-Principal Coordinate Analysis (often referred to as PCoA) is aimed at graphically representing a resemblance matrix between p elements (individuals, variables, objects, among others).
+Principal Coordinate Analysis (often referred to as PCoA) is aimed at graphically representing a resemblance matrix (similarity matrix or dissimilarity matrix) between p elements (individuals, variables, objects, among others).

 The algorithm can be divided into three steps:

-- Computation of a distance matrix for the p elements
+- Computation of a distance matrix, e.g. a euclidean distance matrix, for the p elements

 - Centering of the matrix by rows and columns